bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```
 **Some important considerations regarding the `indexable_metadata` entity:**

-* Unlike other key/value pairs, key tag of the `<indexable_metadata>-<index>` is
+* Unlike other entities, key tag of the `indexable_metadata` entity is
-mutable depending on the metadata field that varies between several scans of the
+mutable depending on the metadata field that varies across the constituents of a
-same modality and can appear more than once in the filename with different keys.
+`grouping scan collection`.
+Therefore, this entity can appear more than once in
+the filename with different keys.

 * Please note that the order of the `index` and the value of the associated
 metadata field do NOT have to be coherent (i.e. `fa-1`,`fa-2` and `fa-3` can